Movie Review: HELL HOUSE, LLC TRILOGY

 So if Hell House, LLC II‘s attempt at expanding the story is a failure, what hope does Hell House, LLC III: Lake of Fire have of recapturing the first film’s dark magic?
-Well, it kicks off with the idea of the by-now-in-universe-infamous hotel being reopened by a young billionaire to be the latest location for his hyper-popular “immersive” web show, which is basically just fancier haunted-house attraction that’s also broadcast online.
+Well, it kicks off with the idea of the by-now-in-universe-infamous hotel being reopened by a young billionaire to be the latest location for his hyper-popular “immersive” web show, which is basically just a fancier haunted-house attraction that’s also broadcast online.
 That’s at least an attempt at bringing things back around to the roots of the first film.
 This also simplifies the story, which isn’t quite as absurdly layered as the previous installment.

 Adding to the good news is that you can basically skip the second installment to get to this third one.
-You might miss a detail or two, but given the recaps present in the film and the fact that, again, the second movie only confirms what the first film made easily assumable, you wouldn’t be missing anything vital.
+You might miss a detail or two, but given the recaps present in the film and the fact that, again, the second movie only confirms what the first film made easily assumable, you wouldn’t miss anything vital.
 And if you were to do this, I think it would make the third film more enjoyable.
 The characters are much better and the climactic massacre and what comes after has some reasonable ambition to it, even if it’s beyond the capacity of the cast and crew to keep it from looking repetitive and unconvincing to a point that borders on silliness.
 It’s also largely an echo of the first film’s climax.
-Still seeing Lake of Fire retread the same scares used in the first Hell House, LLC might not feel quite as tired as it does if you’ve skipped part II.
+Still seeing Lake of Fire retread the same scares used in the first Hell House, LLC might not feel quite as tired for you as it did for me if you’ve skipped part II.